Capacity Building Initiative for Greater Minnesota

 Mewinzha Ondaadiziike Wiigaming (Long Ago Women Birthing in Lodge, Home or Hospital) is a Native American nonprofit organization that is located in the heart of Bemidji, Minnesota.
 Mewinzha Ondaadiziike Wiigaming is an all-female Anishinaabe organization that is committed to providing community-centered holistic care for all women, children and families.

 The New York Mills Arts Retreat and Regional Cultural Center is a multidisciplinary arts organization that has been dedicated to expanding the cultural and creative opportunities for rural Americans for more than three decades.
-Our mission is to be a rural hub for creativity, community vitality, and lifelong learning in the arts.
+Their mission is to be a rural hub for creativity, community vitality, and lifelong learning in the arts.

 Somali American Social Service Association (SASSA) was established for the purpose of rebuilding the immigrants of Olmsted County through education, health, and programs that promote success.
 Their mission is to establish the initiatives of sustainable development programs such as public health, public education, advocacy, empowering women, and small business support.